 Whether you visit Reykjavík in the summer with 24 hours of sunlight or in the freezing cold winter, you can always count on a great Reykjavik Nightlife Experience.
 The city is filled with exciting bars and clubs.
 If it’s your first time in Reykjavík you may not find it easy to put together a solid schedule, don’t worry, we’re here to help.
 Here’s an idea of a night that just can’t go wrong no matter who you are or where you came from.

-19:00-21:00 When the night has just begun and your stomach is growling it is ideal to visit Lebowski Bar, where you will not only find some of the city’s juciest burgers but also the most extensive white russian menu in the country.
-Lebowski Bar is basically a bowling themed diner and bar that was designed with the 1998 comedy film ‘The Big Lebowski’ in mind.
-It’s a bar that appeals to the masses, and people of all agest go there to enjoy a beer and burger in the joyful surroundings.
+19:00-21:00 When the night has just begun, and your stomach is growling it is ideal to visit Lebowski Bar, where you will not only find some of the city’s juiciest burgers but also the most extensive white Russian menu in the country.
+Lebowski Bar is basically a bowling-themed diner and bar that was designed with the 1998 comedy film ‘The Big Lebowski’ in mind.
+It’s a bar that appeals to the masses, and people of all ages go there to enjoy a beer and burger in the joyful surroundings.
 A visit there should set the mood just right for your night out.

 Den Danske Kro

-23:00-01:00 For a huge selection of cocktails, elegant surroundings and cosmopolitan atmosphere you must go to Vegamót, a place that possesses the wonderful quality of being all in one, bistro, café and bar.
-The decor is chic with a jazzy ambience.
-This is the perfect time to visit Vegamót, as it’s about the time when it evolves from being a restaurant into a wild nightclub where some of Iceland’s best dj’s turn up the volume to create a party that will go on well into the night.
+23:00-01:00 For the best selection of wine, cocktails, and beer, Röntgen is the place to go.
+The bar has a comfortable atmosphere that the locals love, and it hosts many events, such as pub quizzes, karaoke, birthday parties, and much more.
+This is the perfect time to visit Vegamót, as it’s about the time when it evolves from a mild-mannered pub into a wild nightclub where some of Iceland’s best DJs turn up the volume to create a party that will go on well into the night.
 Dressy attire is preferred but not essential.